cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 In this case, **please note that you need to specify one service as a fallback service.**

-Fallback service is used to maintain compatibility when the client is using an old kitex version (< v0.9.0) or when `TTHeader` is not being used for transport protocol, or the client does not set an optional meta handler `transmeta.ClientTTHeaderHandler()`.
+Fallback service is used to maintain compatibility when the client is using an old Kitex version (< v0.9.0) or when `TTHeader` is not being used for transport protocol, or the client does not set an optional meta handler `transmeta.ClientTTHeaderHandler()`.